doda25-team12/operation/ACTIVITY.md

 - Maksym Ziemlewski (5530458): Cooperated in setting up step 1.4, Finalizing the Cluster Setup
 - Stilyan Penchev (5749131): I worked with Andrei on 1.4.
 We did encounter a lot of issues connected to the WSL setup.
 - Erhan Dragos (6450520): Worked with on solving 1.4.
 However, ansible did had issues with wsl.
+And while trying to figure out how to solve the issue, the task was already finished.
 - Andrei Paduraru (5774489): I mainly worked on troubleshooting and finding solutions for Windows users.

 ## Week 3